manasch3/Fake-News-Classification/README.md

 https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset

+**Note:** The original dataset files (`Fake.csv` and `True.csv`) are not included in this repository due to size considerations.
+They can be downloaded directly from the dataset source above.

 ## Methodology

 The project follows a complete NLP pipeline beginning with text cleaning and ending with news authenticity prediction.